codecademy-engineering/intermediate-go-training-2023/README.md

 Solutions to each challenge can be found under the `solutions` dir.

-We recommend you create a new local branch of this repo where you can write your code.
+We recommend you create a new local branch of this repo to write your code.

 See challenge #1 to get started!